 8.3.2.
-Blocking
+Blocking- you may pick your line but not block

 A driver may not alter his line in reaction to another driver attempting a pass.
 Drivers should maintain a position with a trajectory leading them towards the normal racing line turn in point for the next corner or at a minimum a trajectory parallel to the edge of the track.
 This means a driver should not be moving away from the target point of the next turn in an in attempt to keep a passing car behind them.
 A driver may not change position in reaction to the car behind.